-Han Choi is a MSPH candidate in the Harvard T.H.
+Han Choi is a Master of Science in Public Health (MSPH) candidate in the Harvard T.H.
 Chan School of Public Health.

 FXB: What do you see as the biggest overall challenges in Child Protection these days?